ledanghuy1811/cosmos-config-for-multi-validators/README.md

 ```

 ## 5. Add genesis accounts
+Add genesis for main chain, other chain do not have role to do this.
+Instead, they will sync with the first chain on below instruction
 ```
 appd add-genesis-account $(appd keys show <key-name-1> -a) <amount>stake --home <addr-1>
 appd add-genesis-account $(appd keys show <key-name-2> -a) <amount>stake --home <addr-1>